Has She Had Better Sex Than You?

 Chances are you’re not the best sex partner your wife’s ever had.
 Don’t take my word for it — blame 2,000 married

-hussies women who admitted it in a recent survey.
+hussies women who admitted it in a survey.
 Chin up, though.
 This doesn’t mean that you’re awful in the sack.
 Instead, it’s the novelty of the experience she had with the other dude that makes her rate it so highly.
 “Many women register ‘great sex’ as the first time they had an orgasm with a man, or the sex they had the first time they fell in love,” explains sex therapist Tammy Nelson, PhD, author of the forthcoming book The New Monogamy.
 “The average woman marries at 26, and it’s usually not to the first guy she fell for.”

 I’m a woman, and the best sex of my life was with a guy who’s currently in jail — in addition to being a giver of orgasms, he was a taker of other people’s cars.
 So I get how it’s possible for a woman’s brain to separate great sex from lasting love.
 It’s called “hedonic adaption,” which basically means no matter how hot, heavy, or sweaty your connection is, over time it feels more mundane.
-So even though her mind may occasionally flit back to that dude she picked up at the club during spring break, it doesn’t mean she’s secretly wishing for a repeat performance.
+So even though her mind may occasionally flip back to that dude she picked up at the club during spring break, it doesn’t mean she’s secretly wishing for a repeat performance.

 There are a couple reasons for this.
 One, she knew that guy wasn’t the one.
 I had a crazy physical attraction to the guy I consider my best, but we didn’t have much else in common.
 Also, I’m pretty sure he thought my name was Annabelle … which it’s not.
 Yet that scenario also allowed me to drop my inhibitions.